IJzerbaard/shortarticles/huffmantable.md

 Every code of length L corresponds to 2<sup>MAX_CODE_LENGTH - L</sup> slots of the decoding table, the sum of that over all lengths must not exceed the size of the table.
 A set of lengths can be made valid by iteratively choosing the longest code that can be lengthened and lengthening it, until the set of lengths is valid.
 That method can overshoot the target, there are more advanced algorithms that try to get closer to using 2<sup>MAX_CODE_LENGTH</sup> table slots.
+Once a valid set of code lengths has been found, [canonical Huffman codes](https://en.wikipedia.org/wiki/Canonical_Huffman_code) of those lengths can be generated with a simple algorithm.

 The lengths can be initially estimated based on the logarithms of the symbol probabilities, so no tree building needs to be done to construct the set of lengths.
 So while Huffman coding is conceptually founded on concept of the Huffman tree, in practice neither the encoder nor the decoder need to build that tree.